-Andrew J. Melton is a respected business and community leader with over three decades of experience in commercial real estate and he was instrumental in the formation of the REIT.
+About: Principal Occupation Corporate Director Andrew J. Melton is a respected business and community leader with over four decades of Director Since 1985 experience in commercial real estate and he was instrumental in the formation of Melcor REIT.
 He has been a member of Melcor's board of directors since 1985.
-Mr. Melton began his career in ${100}~\%~1978$ with Graeme Young & Associates and retired as a partner from Avison Young, a fullservice commercial real estate company, in 2010.
+Mr. Melton began his career in 2024 Attendance 100 % 1978 with Graeme Young & Associates and retired as a partner from Avison Young, a full- 2024 Director Compensation nil service commercial real estate company, in 2010.
+Mr Melton retired as CEO of Melcor REIT on April 30, 2025.
+Common Shareholdings 228,924 F Committees Investment

-Committees
+Kathleen Melton, ICD.D

-Kathleen Melton, ICD.D Calgary, Alberta, Canada
+Calgary, Alberta, Canada